Abarim Publications' online Biblical Greek Dictionary

 What Jesus used to do

-Most significantly, Joseph, the father-by-law of Jesus, was a tekton.
-Some commentators have argued that Jesus was born not into a family of wood workers but rather one of stone masons, as this would explain the many references to masonry in the New Testament and the absence of any references to carpentry.
-Socrates, to whom the above was addressed, was a stone mason in his youth and the authors of the New Testament were highly skilled literary artists who without doubt were intimately familiar with Plato (see our article on the name Homer) and clearly shared his appreciation of statesmanship.
+Some commentators have argued that Jesus was born not into a family of wood workers but rather one of stone masons, as this would explain the many references to stonework in the New Testament and the absence of any references to woodwork.
+Socrates, to whom the above quote was addressed, was a stone mason in his youth and the authors of the New Testament were highly skilled literary artists who were intimately familiar with Plato (see our article on the name Homer) and clearly shared his appreciation of the statesmanship which Plato so generously dubs the fairest sort of wisdom.

 Christian enthusiasts often forget that Christianity has been a purely religious enterprise for only the last few centuries.
 Prior to roughly the Renaissance, Christianity was predominantly a political affair, spiced up with scientific pursuits and of course the arts but very little Scripture Theory.
 It was in the hardly concealed interest of the "Christian" elite (popes and kings and the likes) to keep the plebs from reading the Bible.
 Because anyone who takes time to actually look at the texts will swiftly conclude that besides its purely theological concerns, the gospel of Jesus Christ represents a peaceful but vehement resistance against totalitarianism in general and Roman imperial theology specifically (for more on this, see our articles on names like Pilate, Onesimus and Quirinius).